-HORTICULTURE
+HORTICULTURE SCIENCE

-The Horticulture Department offers three majors: Citrus, Landscape Horticulture, and Recreational Turf Management.
+The Horticultural Science Department offers three majors: Citrus, Landscape Horticulture, and Recreational Turfgrass Management.
+The Recreational Turfgrass Management major is an interdisciplinary program offered in conjunction with the Barney Barnett School of Business and Economics.
 Students pursuing these majors will receive a Bachelor of Science degree upon graduation.
 The department also offers a minor in Horticultural Science.